 Alzheimer’s Insights: Walking and Brain Health

-The start of a new year is a good time to form some new healthy habits.
 One health fact that everyone should know by now is that walking is good for you.
 Equipment is minimal – just comfortable shoes.
-There are no gym fees, no heavy weights, and you can certainly go at your own pace.
+There are no gym fees, no heavyweights, and you can certainly go at your own pace.
 Listen to music, think, let your dog enjoy the great outdoors with you.
-Taking into account what the weather may be on any particular day (after all, we live in Texas) it’s a great time to take a walk around the neighborhood!
+Right now as fall weather kind of/sort of/almost/maybe arrives in Texas, it’s a great time to take a walk around the neighborhood!

 A daily walk is not only good for your health, your waistline and your well-being – but also for your brain.

-A study conducted at Massachusetts General Hospital saw brain health benefits in people who exercised modestly, but saw the highest results in those who walked 8,900 steps per day.
+A recent study conducted at Massachusetts General Hospital saw brain health benefits in people who exercised modestly but saw the highest results in those who walked 8,900 steps per day.
 That’s just under the 10,000 step goal many people aim for, and amounts to walking roughly 4.5 miles daily.